-Table 12 shows the time to ascend the staircase in each mode.
+Table 13 shows the time to ascend the staircase in each mode (i.e. the stair exit time minus the stair entry time).

 Mode Time

 Steering 12.9

 Steering+SFPE 13.0

 SFPE 13.0

 All test results are within an acceptable margin of error.